cltl-students/Eva_Zegelaar_Emotion_Classification_Dutch_Political_Tweets/README.md

 # Resources
 Word Embeddings:

 Due to the large size, the open-source pre-trained Dutch word embeddings were not uploaded here.
 However, to be able to run the CNN-BiLSTM, you need those word embeddings.
-These acan be downloaded from the following github page: https://github.com/coosto/dutch-word-embeddings.
+These can be downloaded from the following github page: https://github.com/coosto/dutch-word-embeddings.

 # References